zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 ### 2: Cul-de-Sac

 {{descriptive
 A large, straight tunnel, 5 meters tall, leads deeper within the cave.
 The dim light from the entrance fades as the passage descends.
-At the far end lies a dead end, marked only by a sharp, acrid smell.
+Close by lies a dead end, marked only by a sharp, acrid smell.
 }}

 This tunnel is the route the ogres prefer, comfortably accommodating their size.
 Berto often stops to urinate here.
 A character who succeeds on a DC 15 Intelligence (Nature) check identifies the smell as urine; on a 20 or higher, the character recognizes it as ogre urine.